 Is Psilocybin Anti-Inflammatory?

-In a recent conversation with Dr. Lynn Marie Morski of the psychedelic medicine podcast, Josh Woolley, Associate Professor in Residence in the Department of Psychiatry and Behavioral Sciences at UCSF, revealed that he, in collaboration with Dr. Boris Heifets of Stanford and Dr. Michael Silver of UC Berkeley, is preparing a trial to investigate psilocybin’s effects in patients with chronic low back pain.
-Woolley hypothesizes that psilocybin could change how people relate to pain and may experience significantly less impairment as a result.
+In a recent conversation on the Psychedelic Medicine podcast, Josh Woolley of UCSF revealed that he is preparing a trial to investigate psilocybin’s effect on patients with chronic low back pain.
+Woolley hypothesizes that psilocybin could change how people relate to pain, and they may experience significantly less impairment as a result.

-Also, a California-based startup called Tryp Therapeutics is exploring chronic pain relief using psilocybin and Tryp-8803, an off-the-shelf, 25 milligrams, proprietary psilocybin derivative.
-Tryp Therapeutics have teamed Dr. Robin Carhart-Harris, formerly of Imperial College London, and Dr. Dan Clauw of the University of Michigan, one of the world’s leading fibromyalgia experts, to discover effective treatments for a specific type of pain called nociplastic pain, which, by all accounts, is desperately required.
+Also, a California-based startup called Tryp Therapeutics is exploring chronic pain relief using psilocybin and Tryp-8803, a proprietary psilocybin derivative.
+Under the guidance of two of the world’s leading experts in fibromyalgia, Tryp is trying to find effective treatments for ‘nociplastic‘ pain, which is caused by impaired bodily functions.

-Despite there being as yet insufficient evidence to support the clinical efficacy of psilocybin or magic mushrooms for pain relief, the preliminary evidence emanating from the few studies and case series that do exist in the literature supports further investigation, and perhaps more importantly, inspires hope for patients in pain.
+Despite there being insufficient evidence to support the efficacy of magic mushrooms for pain relief, early results are promising and inspiring hope for patients in pain.